 To send you marketing communications by email or text messaging, where you have agreed to receive this

 Where you have provided an email address or a mobile phone number and consented to being contacted in this way, we will send you information by those channels.
 This could for example cover ways to give or raise money for us, to campaign for us, updates on our services and health promotion work or on our research.

 By providing your email address, you will automatically receive our monthly newsletter providing updates on all that Bowel Cancer UK does.

 To contact you by phone and post

 Where it is appropriate and relevant, and you have provided us with a postal address and agreed we can contact you, we will occasionally write to you with information.
 As above, this information will then be specific to the areas of the charity's work that you have asked to hear about.
 This could cover ways to give or raise money for us, to campaign for us, updates on our services and health promotion work or on our research.

-By providing your postal address and agreeing to contact, you will automatically receive our newsletter providing updates on all the work that Bowel Cancer UK does.
+By providing your postal address and agreeing to contact, you will automatically receive any newsletters we send out providing updates on all the work that Bowel Cancer UK does.

-We do not currently contact supporters by phone for marketing purposes but we may decide to do so in the future.
+We sometimes contact supporters by phone for marketing purposes but only when we have consent to do so.
 Depending on the length of time that has elapsed since providing your original consent, we may need to write to ask you to re-consent.
 When and if we do we will not contact you by phone for marketing purposes if your number is registered with the Telephone Preference Service, unless you have agreed to receive calls from us.

 To manage your contact preferences